 The Importance of Sleep for Children

-So, let’s break down the key areas of children and sleep: How much sleep do children need, why is it so important, what can affect it, and some tips to help your little ones (and you!) rest a bit easier at night.
+So, let’s break down the key areas of children and sleep: How much sleep do children need, why is it so important, what can affect it, and some tips to help your child (and you!) rest a bit easier at night.

 Growth and development